dspeterson/dory/doc/detailed_config.md

 * `--msg_buffer_max MAX_KB`: This specifies the amount of memory in kbytes Dory reserves for message data.
 If this buffer space is exhausted, Dory starts discarding messages.

+Additionally, Dory requires at least one of the following:

 * `--receive_socket_name PATH`: This specifies the pathname of Dory's UNIX domain datagram socket that clients write messages to.
+* `--receive_stream_socket_name PATH`: This specifies the pathname of Dory's UNIX domain stream socket that clients write messages to.
+* `--input_port PORT`: This specifies the port that local clients should connect to when sending messages to Dory over a TCP connection.

 Dory's optional command line arguments are summarized below: